SoulAuctioneer/phoenix-vapi/docs/ARCHITECTURE.md

 ## Cross-Platform Compatibility

 The application is designed to run on:
-- Raspberry Pi (primary target for the physical toy)
+- Raspberry Pi Zero 2 W (primary target for the physical toy)
 - macOS (for development and testing)

 Platform-specific code is isolated and controlled via configuration settings to enable development on both platforms.